5DROR5/PIT/README.md

 # PIT Economy System

-A BeamMP server mod for police chase roleplay — wanted system, economy, ranks, missions, and a parts shop.
+A BeamMP server mod for police chase roleplay — wanted system, economy, ranks, missions, a parts shop, and a performance limiter.

 ## Features